makrai/notes/liu1908-summarization.md

       combines compression and anaphoricity constraints.
 The
   * third block includes abstractive models from the literature, and our Transformer baseline
-  * Bert-based models outperform previously proposed approaches.
-On this
+  * Bert-based models outperform previously proposed approaches
-  * abstractive Bert models generally perform better compared to BertSum Ext , almost approaching Oracle performance
+  * abstractive Bert models generally perform better compared to BertSum Ext, almost approaching Oracle performance
 * Table 4 summarizes our results on the XSum dataset
   * highly abstractive (see Table 1) consisting of a single sentence